Gear Reviews8 min read

 Does Your Dog Actually Need a Winter Coat?

-- Small breeds (under 20 pounds) lose body heat quickly due to their high surface-area-to-mass ratio.
+• Small breeds (under 20 pounds) lose body heat fast.
+It's due to their high surface-area-to-mass ratio.

-- Short-coated breeds (Greyhounds, Pit Bulls, Boxers, Dobermans) lack the undercoat that provides insulation.
+• Short-coated breeds (Greyhounds, Pit Bulls, Boxers, Dobermans) lack a protective undercoat.

-- Dogs with medical conditions like arthritis, hypothyroidism, or Cushing's disease may feel cold more acutely.
+• Dogs with medical conditions like hypothyroidism, arthritis, or Cushing's disease feel the chill acutely.

-If your dog shivers, lifts paws, slows down, or tries to turn back during cold-weather walks, they need a coat.
+If your dog shivers, lifts paws, slows down, or tries to turn back on winter walks, they need a coat.

 The 6 Best Dog Winter Coats